scrib-, script-, -scribe, -scription, -scriptive

 (Latin: write, record)

-Writing has not always been available to the "common person" to utilize.
+Writing has not always been available for the "common person" to utilize.
 In the past it was restricted only to the few who were educated especially for that purpose either as scribes or monks who dedicated their lives to this vocation.
 You can learn more about the ancient Egyptian scribes by clicking on the link at the bottom of this page.

 2. To annex or to add in writing; to subscribe.